479-783-8000

 The Existence of a Doctor-Patient Relationship

-You must demonstrate that a doctor-patient relationship existed between you and the doctor.
-In the case of a medical malpractice wrongful death claim, you will need to show evidence of a doctor-patient relationship between the doctor and your loved one.
 A doctor-patient relationship means that the doctor was hired by you or by your loved one, and the doctor agreed to perform the services for which he or she was hired.
-So, for example, a doctor at a party who you overheard talking to someone else cannot be sued based on what you heard.
+So, for example, you cannot sue a doctor at a party whom you overheard talking to someone else based on what you heard.

 In most cases, it is fairly easy to prove that a doctor-patient relationship existed.
 This element might be in dispute when you are suing a consulting physician who was not directly involved in your treatment.